getify/You-Dont-Know-JS/scope-closures/ch7.md

 }
 ```

-The `requestURL` and `requestData` inputs are provided ahead of time, resulting in a partially-applied function (`makeRequest(..)`), which we label `handler`.
+The `requestURL` and `requestData` inputs are provided ahead of time, resulting in a partially applied function (`makeRequest(..)`), which we label `handler`.
 When the event eventually fires, the final input (`evt`, even though it's ignored) is passed to `handler()`, completing its inputs and triggering the underlying Ajax request.

-Behavior wise, this program is pretty similar to the previous one, with the same kind of closure.
+Behavior-wise, this program is pretty similar to the previous one, with the same kind of closure.
 But by isolating the creation of `makeRequest(..)` in a separate utility (`defineHandler(..)`), we make that definition more reusable across the program.
 We also explicitly limit the closure scope to only the two variables needed.

 ## Closer to Closure